mikiasyonas3/alx-system_engineering-devops/0x00-shell_basics/README.md

 - [ x ] 5-listfilesdigitonly show long form with number forms added

 - [ x ] 5-listfilesdigitonly show long for with group ID and user Id presented numerically

+- [ x ] 6-firstdirectory create directory in tmp folder which is found in root directory